Car Warriors (comics)

-Car Warriors is a four-issue comic book series published in 1991 by American imprint Epic Comics.
+Car Warriors is an American science fiction four-issue comic book series published in 1991 by Marvel's imprint Epic Comics.
 It was followed by a three-volume series of novels set in the same world but featuring different characters.

 The series was conceived by Steve Jackson and Sharleen Lambard of Steve Jackson Games based on the board game Car Wars.

 Setting

 2038 America after a series of natural and man-made disasters have changed the country.
 The Grain Blight destroyed crops causing widespread famine, and wars over dwindling resources culminated in a limited nuclear exchange.

 During the dark years, life in America was similar to the post-apocalyptic world of Mad Max and the roads were ruled by heavily armed biker-gangs.
-In response, average citizens had to arm their cars in self-defense, and by the time the country began to recover autoduelling had become the nation's most popular sport (both on the open road and in specially built arenas).
+In response, average citizens had to arm their cars in self-defense, and by the time the country began to recover, auto duelling had become the nation's most popular sport (both on the open road and in specially built arenas).

-The main character, Chevy Vasquez, lost his parents and sister to a biker gang attack during those dark years, and is now a successful arena autoduellist.
+The main character, Chevy Vasquez, lost his parents and sister to a biker gang attack during those dark years, and is now a successful arena auto duellist.
 He is approached by a wealthy individual who wants to back Vasquez in The Delorean Run!.